Being a collection of brief commentaries and improvisations on themes from Samuel Johnson’ Rambler

 25) Virtue and Courage (Rambler #185)

 27) Encountering Evils (Rambler # 134)

 Last time my wife and I were in London, we stopped into The Cheshire Cheese, a wonderful pub frequented by Dr. Johnson, and not too far from his house.
 I imagined what it would have been like to sit at a table across from “The Great Cham” and listen to him discourse on such topics as drew his attention, always explicating the appropriate moral lesson as he does in his Rambler.

 For some time now, I have started every morning by reading one of the Rambler essays.
 When I’ve finished them all, I go back to the beginning and start over, always finding something familiar and something new.
 And even apart from the thought-content of those pieces, I always enjoy the strong, clear music of his prose .

 Pure wine, as Dr. Johnson himself referred to his Rambler.
 Or perhaps Bach’s genius for musical invention rendered in prose.

-I am the list owner of the Yahoo Ggroup dedicated to Johnson’s works and life.
-Recently, hoiwever, there hads been very little activity on the list, one request for information or a comment every few months.
-So I decided, in imitation of Johnson’s schdeule for the Rambler, to post my own rambling comments on the thoughts he expressed.
+I am the list owner of the Yahoo group dedicated to Johnson’s works and life.
+Recently, however, there has been very little activity on the list.
+So I decided, in imitation of Johnson’s schedule for the Rambler, to post my own rambling comments on the thoughts he expressed.

 #1: Unattainable Perfection